KU-CS-Camp/KU-CS-Camp.github.io/customer-analysis.md

 Steps:

 - Initialize an empty array named 'sum_sq_err'
-- Create a loop that iterates 10 times
+- Create a loop that runs 10 times (use range(start,end))
-- Make a KMeans model with n_clusters equal to the loop index (it will act as the number of clusters we are testing) and an init parameter set to 'k-means++'
+- Initalize a KMeans model with n_clusters equal to the loop index (it will act as the number of clusters we are testing)
-- Then fit the model to the df data
+- Then fit the model to the data in df
-- Append the inertia_ value of the model to the sum_sq_err array
+- Add the inertia_ value of the model to the sum_sq_err array usint sum_sq_err.append()

 <details markdown="1">